 As an alternative to the traditional holiday party, gather your group together to give back to your community through volunteer service.
-You’ll likely be pleasantly surprised by your staff’s enthusiasm to help out in their community.
-If you have a lot of employees who aren’t available in the evenings—due to family obligations or work schedules—this is a great way of organizing daytime festivities.
+You’ll likely be pleasantly surprised by your staff’s enthusiasm to help out within their community.
+If you have a lot of employees who aren’t available in the evenings—due to family obligations or conflicting work schedules—this is a great way of organizing daytime festivities.
 Rent a school bus to transport your team from the office to the volunteer site and back again.
 Don’t know where to begin your search for opportunities?
 Try the GiveGab app.
-It lets you search volunteer opportunities and connect with non-profits or charities in your area.
+It lets you search volunteer opportunities and connect with not-for-profits or charities in your area.
 Then let Bus.com take care of your group’s transportation on the way there and back.

 Holiday Party Safety Tips

 The best way to get everyone home is by chartering a bus rental or organizing a shuttle bus service, if you’re going to be moving a vast crowd.
-Be sure that everyone has been informed of the bus service with a company wide email.
+Be sure that everyone has been informed of the bus service with a company-wide email.
 Include this information on all holiday party communications.

-If you drop people off at the office after the party, they still have to get all the way home.
+If you drop people off at the office after the party’s over, they still have to get all the way home.
 Our booking specialists can help you organize drop-off at multiple homes, which is a surefire way to show your employees’ some dedication appreciated.
 You could also drop people off at subway stations if you’re city-bound.

 The best way to curb excessive egg nog consumption and the resulting tummy aches is to serve lots of food.
 Cater a meal, but also provide snacks throughout the entire event.